 Managing psoriatic arthritis can be tiring on its own, but for some people, chronic fatigue is an overlooked symptom of the condition.
-One study suggests that as many as 50 percent of people with skin conditions report having moderate to severe fatigue, while 25 percent experience severe levels of fatigue.
+One study suggests that as many as of people with skin conditions report having moderate to severe fatigue, while 25 percent experience severe levels of fatigue.

 Psoriatic arthritis is marked by inflammation that affects the joints and skin.
 Fatigue can be caused by the inflammation itself, but may also be a result of other complications, including:

 - chronic pain